countdigi/talk-2018-git/slides.md

 <br/>

-- A Version Control System (VCS) is a piece of software that helps manage a project's files
+- A Version Control System (VCS) helps users manage changes to files in a project over time

-- It stores a base version of each file and tracks changes made to the file over a period of time called Revisions
+- A VCS records a base version of each file and tracks changes made over time in a series of versions of the file called Revisions

+- Over time, the user creates Commits to snapshot new Revisions of the files

+- Each Commit is stored in a Repository establishing a Revision History

-- These changes are stored in a "Revision History" and can be rewound and played back against the base version
+- The changes from the Revision History can later be rewound and played back against the base versions of the files to create different point-in-time representations

+- A VCS works best when managing text-based files

+- Most (e.g. Git) can handle binaries such as JPEG images or Word/Excel documents but with limitations since they are essentially a "Black Box" to the VCS

 ---